-Guided by our Key Action Areas, we have created ALA2015, our current strategic plan which consists of 5 goals developed to move the organization toward the realization of our envisioned future.
-In this future, ALA builds a world where libraries, both physical and virtual, are central to lifelong discovery and learning and where everyone is a library user.
+Guided by our Key Action Areas, our current strategic plan, ALA2015, identifies five goals for the association which move us toward our envisioned future: a world where libraries, both physical and virtual, are central to lifelong discovery and learning and where everyone is a library user.

 ALA’s activities are shaped and guided by a series of governing documents.
 The Association’s first official document was the Charter of 1879, which was revised in 1942.
 ALA’s Constitution and Bylaws are approved by the ALA Council and voted by the membership.
 The ALA Council also adopts the Association’s Policies.